n0dz/WallpaperApp/README.md

 Android application for wallpapers

 ## About the app
--Search from a wide range of wallpapers
+- Search from a wide range of wallpapers
--Find one and apply
+- Find one and apply